apawate/DuckHunt/README.md

 # Duck Hunt
-### A duck and pelican FEEDING game for APCS with a possible Arduino Wii component.
+### A duck and pelican FEEDING game for APCS with a possible Arduino Wii componen